HIV Symptoms: Separating Fact From Fear

 How soon after exposure would HIV symptoms appear?

 When symptoms happen, they are most commonly reported around 2 to 4 weeks after infection.
 Symptoms the next day, or within a few days, are far more likely to be stress, a different infection, or normal body noise.
+If you are planning your test, use the window period timeline.

 What does an acute HIV rash look like?